 To ensure you’re getting as much for your money as possible, take note of things like integrated storage.
 More than just a place to tuck cold hands on chilly days, quality rain gear for men can offer all manner of pockets and compartments for your convenience.
 Ideal if you’re after a waterproof bolthole for electronic devices or D-rings for easy access of your favourite items.

-Best Rain Gear for Fishing
+Our Guide To The Best Rain Gear for Fishing

-Best Wading Jacket: Wright & McGill Review
+Best Wading Jacket: Wright & McGill

 What we liked: